rishikarri/village-savior/README.md

     This game is a basic survivor game where the character has access to a shop.
 The goal of the game is to stay alive as long as possible with score equated to time playing the game.

-    I built this game without using any frameworks in order to learn as much native JavaScript, HTML, and CSS as possible.
+    I built this game without using any frameworks in order to learn as much vanilla JavaScript, HTML, and CSS as possible.